Stranger Things almost broke the internet when it first landed on Netflix in 2016.

 Last but not least, Chief Jim Hopper’s cabin is one of the most iconic locations featured in the Stranger Things series.
 This, however, is one house that was built specifically for the series, and it’s not a real house.
 However, you can visit it — sort of.

 The cabin is part of Sleepy Hollow Farm in Powder Springs, Georgia, and now operates as an escape room.
 Yep, you read that right.
-The cabin is part of Escape Woods, a themed adventure playground for fans of jump scares and everything Stephen King
+The cabin is part of Escape Woods, a themed adventure playground for fans of jump scares and everything Stephen King.

 The cabin allows fans to ‘decipher clues, unlock doors, and solve the mystery before time runs out.’
-Just enter 628 Sleepy Hollow Road on your GPS and gear up for an authentic Stranger Things experience, in the exact cabin that was used in the series.
+Just enter 628 Sleepy Hollow Road on your GPS and gear up for an authentic Stranger Things experience, in the exact cabin used in the series.

 More stories like this